-- The probability that the car is placed behind any one of the three doors is 1/3. - The host knows where the car is. - If the contestant picks a door with a goat behind it at the beginning, the host opens the remaining door with a goat before giving the option to switch.
+- " The probability that the car is placed behind any one of the three doors is 1/3. - " The host knows where the car is. - " If the contestant picks a door with a goat behind it at the beginning, the host opens the remaining door with a goat before giving the option to switch.
 If the contestant picks the door with the car behind it, the host opens any of the other doors with probability 1/2.

-Suppose that you initially pick door A and then let A, B, and C denote the events "the car is behind door A," "door B," and "door C," respectively.
-Let M_A , M_B , and M_C denote the events "the host opens door A," "door B," and "door C," respectively.
+Let A, B, and C denote the events "the car is behind door A," "door B," and "door C," respectively.
+Let M_A , M_B , and M_C denote the events "the hose opens door A," "door B," and "door C," respectively.

-PROBLEM 2.
+Problem 2.
 A student taking a true-false test always marks the correct answer when she knows it and decides true or false on the basis of flipping a fair coin when she does not know it.
 If the probability that she will know an answer is 3/5, what is the probability that she knew the answer to a correctly marked question?